microsoft/PartnerResources/_docs/Skilling/Security Academy/index.md

 #### Welcome to the Microsoft Security Academy, your gateway to comprehensive cybersecurity training and resources. 📚

-> The Microsoft Security will undergo an overhaul in May, 2024.
+> The Microsoft Security Academy will undergo an overhaul in May, 2024.
 Stay tuned.

 Want to help defend the world against threats?
 Cybersecurity is not just an individual effort — it's a shared responsibility. **[Get started](/PartnerResources/skilling/microsoft-security-academy/start)** and take action today.